Scope of application

 Facebook processes your data in the USA.
 More details on processing in the USA can be found above under 4.2 Third country processing.

 As third country processing is subject to consent according to the rules of the GDPR, you can give or revoke your consent to this in the cookie consent banner.
-LINK to the Consent Banner.
+(See in the footer: Privacy settings)

 Facebook Conversion API